 Willie Little, a Black multimedia artist and author, will share his art and discuss his experiences as an author, storyteller, and artist creating work in Portland.
-Little’s art is featured in PAM/the Portland Art Museum’s current exhibition, Black Artists of Oregon (PAM is a six-minute walk from the Hilton; PAMLA members showing their nametags will receive a $10 entrance ticket).
+Little’s art is featured in PAM/the Portland Art Museum’s current exhibition, Black Artists of Oregon.
+Additionally, the Portland Art Museum welcomes PAMLA attendees to visit an additional exhibit: Throughlines: Connections in the Collection.
+Present your conference badge at the front desk to receive discounted admission of $10/adult attendee on October 25 – 29.
+And don’t forget: children 17 and under admitted free.

 Little’s visual narratives document a fading part of rural southern life while also tackling topics of racism and Black Lives Matter, Social Justice, and the childhood memories of growing up on a tobacco farm in Eastern North Carolina.
 His memoir, In the Sticks, documents his years growing up as a poor, Black and gay child in the rural south.
 He currently resides in the Palm Springs area and Portland, Oregon.